 Iodine deficiency can lead to a variety of health and developmental consequences known as iodine deficiency disorders (IDDs).
-Iodine deficiency is especially damaging during the early stages of pregnancy and in early childhood.
+Iodine deficiency is a major cause of preventable mental retardation.
+It is especially damaging during pregnancy and in early childhood.
 In their most severe forms, IDDs can lead to cretinism, stillbirth and miscarriage; even mild deficiency can cause a significant loss of learning ability.
-In 2013, more than 35 million newborns were unprotected from the lifelong consequences of brain damage associated with iodine deficiency.

 DISPARITIES IN COVERAGE

 The majority of countries with equity data on household wealth show some degree of inequity in favor of the richest households for consumption of iodized salt (i.e. 38 of the 65 countries, or 58 per cent of countries with data are red or yellow – representing countries where the richest had rates that were at least 10 per cent higher than the poorest.
 Of these 38 countries showing a higher coverage among richest when compared to poorest, only five showed situations where the richest countries had coverage rates at least twice as high as the poorest households (red circles).
 Two out of five, or 25 out of the 65 countries with data, showed equity between the richest and poorest households with similar rates for consumption of iodized salt.
 The data also show that countries with higher overall coverage (circles in the top right quadrant) tend to have more equitable distribution of coverage.